On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Proof of Theorem

-Hence, in order to find real zeroes on the line $\Re(s)=0$ it suffices to detect sign changes among the Fourier coefficients whereas on the line $\Re(s)=-1/2$ one needs a sign change along odd arguments.
-As we restrict to odd fundamental discriminants for which $(-1)^k d>0$, we automatically obtain real zeroes on both of the individual geodesic segments $\Re(s)=-1/2$ and $\Re(s)=0$.
+Hence, in order to find real zeroes on the line $\Re(s)=0$ it suffices (essentially) to detect sign changes among the Fourier coefficients whereas on the line $\Re(s)=-1/2$ one needs to find pairs $(\ell_1,\ell_2)$ with $\ell_i$ odd for which (\ref{real-zero}) holds.
+As we restrict to odd fundamental discriminants $d$ for which $(-1)^k d>0$, we automatically obtain real zeroes on both of the individual geodesic segments $\Re(s)=-1/2$ and $\Re(s)=0$.